mikeraab/docker101/Participant-Guide.md

 **Now, use your browser to navigate to the IP and Port of one of the containers.**

-To find the IP of the Host, click on the host under Hostname
+To find the IP of the Host, click on the host link under Hostname:

 **GET Image**

 <img src=images/020a-host-ip.png />
 ***

-From this screen, copy the Public IP address shown here
+From this screen, copy the Public IP address shown here:
 <img src=images/021-host-ip.png />
 ***

-Now, click on one of the 3 running Hello World containers running on this host
+Now, click on one of the 3 running Hello World containers running on this host:
 <img src=images/022-dyn-container.png />
 ***

-Note the Host port, in this case 32771 in the below screenshot
+Make a note of the Host port, in this example it's 32771 in the below screenshot:
 <img src=images/023-container-port.png />
 ***

-Now, navigate with your browser to that IP and Host Port
+Now, navigate with your browser to that IP and Host Port:
 <img src=images/024-dyn-port-hw.png />
 ***